-8. Provisions of articles of association and authorisations that empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates.
+8. Provisions of articles of association and authorisations which empower the board of directors to decide that the company shall repurchase or issue treasury shares or equity certificates.
+See the report regarding point 3 of the Code of Practice below.